 You will study three 30-credit units and two 15 credit units:

-The aim of this unit is to develop an understanding of a range of dynamic factors in the general business environment over which organisations may have limited, if any control over but nonetheless need to mitigate against.
-Topics studied include markets and globalisation, technological development, fundamental macroeconomic elements and concepts, social, cultural and ecological factors.
+The aim of this unit is to develop your understanding of a range of dynamic factors in the business environment over which organisations have limited, if any control over but nonetheless need to mitigate against.
+Topics studied include markets and globalisation, technological development, fundamental macroeconomic elements and concepts, and social, cultural and ecological factors.

 This unit provides you with an introduction to the concepts of financial accounting including recording fundamental transactions and preparing simple financial statements with their analysis.
 Your studies will cover topics such as: management accounting techniques including costing, budgeting and investment appraisal and financial accounting fundamentals and concepts such as accruals, going concern and the preparation of an income statement, statement of financial position and statement of cash flows and finally IT laboratory sessions will be used to demonstrate how transactions can be recorded and processed using Excel models packages.

-The main aim of this unit is to enable you to develop a broad understanding of the human aspects of understanding and managing people through the study of organisational behaviour concepts.
+This unit aims to enable you to develop a broad understanding of the human aspects of understanding and managing people through the study of organisational behaviour concepts.
 It develops an appreciation of the importance of people within modern business organisations and an understanding of the major influences on human behaviour at work.
 You will study themes related to the individuals, groups and social interaction, organisation and management, as well as personal and professional development.

 You will study four, 30-credit units:

 *Please note, if you are intending on taking a placement year in year 3, you will study a variation of this unit called 'Enterprise in Action for Placement' which will cover the same material but will also be aimed at helping you secure a placement with an employer.